tomhenrich/plex/docs/index.md

 2. **Get the Plex app:**
    Install the app on your streaming device(s) of choice and sign in.
 3. **Update the quality settings:** _(optional but important)_
-   In Settings, look for "Quality" or "Video" and [set it to "Original" or "Maximum"](quality-settings.md) — otherwise you'll get low-resolution video.
+   In Settings, look for "Quality" or "Video" and [set it to "Original" or "Maximum"](quality-settings.md) — otherwise you'll get low-resolution video and/or buffering.
 4. **Pin my server** for quick access:
    This is a little different on each device, but basically: open the navigation, select "More", and <a href="https://support.plex.tv/articles/customizing-the-apps/#toc-0" target="_blank">pin my libraries</a>.